ElementG9/DodecaPi-Software/protocol/protocol.md

 | Next State      | u8         |       |

 0x00 Handshake should send the master's protocol version, and the next state.
-Next State can either be 0x00 for Ping, or 0x01 for Work.
+Next State can either be 0x00 for Ping, 0x01 for Work, or 0x02 for Wait.
 If the worker does not support the protocol version, they should send a [0x07 Disconnect](#0x07-disconnect) in response instead of [0x08 Handshake Response](#0x08-handshake-response).